 QUT can only include the second publication as a HERDC category if it is sufficiently different from the first - that is, the second publication must report a significant amount of new research.

 What are FOR codes?

-FOR is a classification system designed primarily to meet the needs of the ABS and the DIISR.
+Field of Research (FoR) is a classification system designed primarily to meet the needs of the ABS and other Government Departments.
 FOR codes allow a publication or project to be classified according to the field of research.
 They are required for our reporting to ABS, for ARC and NHMRC applications and for ERA.
 The classification of our publications and projects is also important for tracking research activity.
 View a list of FOR codes.